JamyJones/jjdgdjf/msg.md

-How to catch error of command in bash
+How to catch error of command in ci so that the workflow continues on even when a given command errors